pancode-dev/memorice/README.md

 # memorice

-Simple memorice game to practice material design use.
+Simple pair-matching game to practice material design use.

 ### What's been used